Peeblesshire

-Peeblesshire (Siorrachd nam Pùballan), the County of Peebles or Tweeddale is a historic county of Scotland.
-Its county town is Peebles, and it borders Midlothian to the north, Selkirkshire to the east, Dumfriesshire to the south, and Lanarkshire to the west.
+Peeblesshire (Siorrachd nam Pùballan), alternately the County of Peebles, Shire of Peebles or Tweeddale, is a historic county of Scotland.
+Its county town is Peebles, and it borders Midlothian (historic) to the north, Selkirkshire to the east, Dumfriesshire to the south, and Lanarkshire to the west.

 History

 The origins of Peeblesshire are obscure, but it became a shire sometime around the twelfth century, covering part of the historic district or province of Tweeddale.
 The southern part of Tweeddale became the sheriffdom of Selkirkshire, also known as Ettrick Forest, whilst the northern part of Tweeddale was initially divided into two sheriffdoms, based at Peebles and Traquair, before those two were united as the single shire of Peebles, or Peeblesshire, around 1304.
 From then on the shires gradually became the more important areas for administration; the old provinces were not abolished as such, but their importance diminished.